Durham’s residents deserve the freedom to live in a clean, quiet and safe city.

 Let your city council know you’re tired of the incessant roar of gas-powered leaf blowers, and don’t want your kids breathing in all those toxins.
 Tell them it’s time to enforce limitations that protects its residents.

-For years, an argument could be made that electric blowers weren’t up for the job.
-But those arguments–and puny blowers–are relics of the past.
 Today’s electric blowers beat gas in every way.
 They’re more powerful, they don’t pollute, and even when revving their engines they’re multitudes quieter.
-And yes, they’re affordable and don’t require refilling with expensive gas.
+And yes, they’re affordable and cheaper than gas down the road, as they don’t require gasoline refills.
 Picking one up for yourself, or to lend to your lawn care crew has never been easier.

 Use cleaner, quieter alternatives.